mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 47:05

-People often go to the silence for their understanding; what is there to grasp?
+People often go to the silence for their understanding.
+What is there to grasp?
 In Buddhism, silence is important – but silence itself is not important, to keep silent.
-If I write the words: “Teaching comes from silence” – many people these days, not only Buddhists, but even Western philosophers, say life and human existence is really based on silence.
+If I write the words: “Teaching comes from silence” – many people these days, not only Buddhists but even Western philosophers, say life and human existence is really based on silence.
 And then we believe that silence is really [the] truth of human existence.
 But I don’t think so.

-Because silence *is* human life, true human life – if you believe in that way, you have to always keep silent.
+Because silence *is* human life, the truth human life: if you believe in that way, you have to always keep silent.
 How can you keep silent?
 You cannot stay with the silence constantly.

 So you have to know the world completely unfolded beyond silence.
 If you keep silent, keep silent.
 But you have to know the somebody unfolded completely behind this silence.
 Do you understand?

 If I sit down and really do zazen, then you believe concentration is the purpose of zazen.
 But I don’t think this is the purpose of zazen.
 The purpose of zazen is not to concentrate on breath, not to face something, not to keep out something, not to escape from, not to have a daydream, not to count the breaths.
 If so, is zazen just to sit down without doing [anything]?
 No, it doesn’t mean that.
-Because we have already [time and place?], so-called [karmic?] monkey mind.
-So you have to take care of *[unintelligible]* and then positively we have to take care of [it].
+Because we have already [time and place?], so-called karmic “monkey mind”.
+So you have to take care of *[unintelligible]* and then *positively* we have to take care of [it].
 That’s why we say ... take care of your breath.
 And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is [the] big world, absolutely unfolded – beyond the name of concentration, name of zazen, name of practicer.

 That is, Dogen Zenji says, total manifestation of [the] whole world.
 Huge.

 ##### 50:31

 That is teaching coming from your back.
 This is teaching coming from a powerless power, [that] you can get from your practice.
 Behind the power, behind the effort, there is great power.
 Effort is not something you can create; [there is] power to teach or to understand behind this effort.
 Behind the effort means the world unfolded totally, beyond [the] name of concentration, name of practicer, name of emptiness – whatever you say, it doesn’t hit the mark.
-Anyway, kick off any clouds.
+Anyway, take off any clouds.
 And then what’s left?
 Nothing to say.

 So keep silent.
 Keep silent is what?
 Keep silent is not stumbling toward, it’s really working, which is called zazen.
 You have to really work.